ststeiger/PdfSharpCore/docs/PdfSharpCore/samples/Preview.md

 double ls = font.GetHeight(gfx);

 // Draw some text
-gfx.DrawString("Create PDF on the fly with PDFsharpCore", fontH1, XBrushes.Black, x, x);
+gfx.DrawString("Create PDF on the fly with PdfSharpCore", fontH1, XBrushes.Black, x, x);
-gfx.DrawString("With PDFsharpCore you can use the same code to draw graphic, " + "text and images on different targets.", font, XBrushes.Black, x, y);
+gfx.DrawString("With PdfSharpCore you can use the same code to draw graphic, " + "text and images on different targets.", font, XBrushes.Black, x, y);
 y += ls;
 gfx.DrawString("The object used for drawing is the XGraphics object.",